 Oil and juices will be left in the skillet after cooking, along with some great taste.
 I suggest a slurry method for making the gravy where a thickening agent, like flour, is dissolved in cold liquids—usually water or broth.

-Start by adding enough turkey or chicken broth to the pan with the juices to make the amount of gravy you want.
+Add enough turkey or chicken broth to the pan with the juices to make the amount of gravy you want.
 Bring to a boil and slowly add the flour slurry to the drippings and broth while continuously boiling and whisking.
 Whisk constantly and add more slurry if needed every few minutes until thickened.
 Taste test and add salt or pepper if needed.

-I have instructions in the recipe below but for more details on gravy making at home, see How To Make Gravy at Home for more information.
+I have instructions in the recipe below, but for more details on gravy making at home, see How To Make Gravy at Home for more information.
 It is easy to do.

 - Use other spices like garlic powder, thyme, rosemary, or paprika.